High School Internship

 What is the history of Urban Alliance?

-In 1996, Andrew Plepler, then an attorney for the U.S. Justice Department, asked students at Anacostia High School in Washington, D.C. what they really needed to be successful.
-One young man answered very honestly, “I need a job.”
-Plepler found that student an internship, and enlisted five of his friends to do the same for other students.
+In 1996, a young woman at Anacostia Senior High School in Washington, D.C. said that what young people really needed to be successful were real, meaningful jobs.
+Urban Alliance founder Andrew Plepler, then an attorney for the U.S. Justice Department, listened, found that student an internship, and enlisted five of his friends to do the same for other students.
 That experience led to the creation of Urban Alliance.

-Urban Alliance has since provided more than 4,000 students with internships in professional settings such as law firms, banks, hospitals, and nonprofit organizations.
-The organization has also served over 18,000 students through curriculum outreach.
+Urban Alliance has since provided 5,000 students with internships in professional settings such as law firms, banks, hospitals, and nonprofit organizations.
+The organization has also served over 20,000 students through curriculum outreach.
 With over 20 years of experience providing evidence-based workforce interventions to thousands of economically-disadvantaged students in Chicago, Washington, D.C., Baltimore, Northern Virginia, and Detroit, Urban Alliance has a proven track record of improving post-high-school outcomes for underserved youth.

 Who participates in the Urban Alliance program?